+- (6) Gift by Remainder Beneficiaries Who Consent to All QTIP Assets Being Distributed to Spouse-Beneficiary; CCA 202128008; McDougall v.
+Commissioner.
+A significant risk exists that the remainder beneficiaries may be treated as making a taxable gift to the spouse by consenting to the spouse receiving all the trust assets rather than just the actuarial value of her lifetime income interest.
 The IRS took the position in CCA 202128008 that trust remaindermen made a gift when they consented to the surviving husband receiving all the QTIP trust assets in a nonjudicial settlement agreement terminating the QTIP trust.
 For a detailed discussion (and strong criticism) of CCA 202118008, see Item 8.h of Estate Planning Current Developments (March 16, 2022) found here and available at www.bessemertrust.com/for-professional-partners/advisor-insights.
-The cases connected with that CCA are pending in the Tax Court.
-McDougall v.
-Commissioner, Docket Nos.
-2458-22, 2459-22, and 2460-22 (Petitions filed February 18, 2022, Judge Halpern).
-The McDougall pending cases are discussed in Item 28 below.

-(5) Impact of Kite v.
-Commissioner.

-(a) Kite v.
+The cases connected with that CCA are addressed in McDougall v.
+Commissioner, 163 T.C.
+No. 5 (Sept.
+17, 2024), discussed in Item 28 below. - (7) Impact of Kite v.
+Commissioner. - (a) Kite v.
 Commissioner Brief Summary.
 Mrs. Kite ("Wife") created a QTIP trust for Mr. Kite ("Husband") who died a week later.
 (Presumably, that inter vivos QTIP trust was created to obtain a basis adjustment at Husband's death, despite the limitations imposed by §1014(e).)
 Under the terms of the trust the assets remained in the QTIP trust for Wife's benefit, and Husband's estate made the QTIP election to qualify for the estate tax marital deduction.